 Effective as of May 13, 2020

 ►Classes will be led by Judge John F. Dean and Professor Joni Larson.
-Judge Dean is a former U.S. Tax Court Special Trial Judge (STJ) and Professor Larson is an Tax Evidence Scholar and former IRS litigator and U.S. Tax Court judicial law clerk who literally "wrote the book on tax evidence".
+Judge Dean is a former U.S. Tax Court Special Trial Judge (STJ) and Professor Larson is a former IRS litigator and U.S. Tax Court judicial law clerk.
+She is also a celebrated legal author who literally "wrote the book" on tax evidence.

-►Workshops will be led by occasional guest speakers - IRS Special Agent James H. Chapman, L.B.
-Carpenter CPA and USTCP, and Professor Emeritus Michael Stuart.
+►Workshops will be led by Michael Stuart and occasional guest speakers such as IRS Special Agent James H. Chapman, Counsel L.B.
+Carpenter CPA USTCP.
 Agent Chapman is an IRC Scholar and nonattorney test-taking strategist.
-Counsel Carpenter is CPA member of the Tax Court bar and a director of affiliate, U.S. Tax Court Litigators.org.
-And Professor Stuart is a teaching specialist in Tax Court litigation.
+Counsel Carpenter is a CPA member of the Tax Court bar and a director of affiliate, U.S. Tax Court Litigators.org.
+Michael Stuart is a teaching specialist in U.S. Tax Court litigation.

-►Tutorial services for the 2020-2021 Tax Bar Review are free and managed by IRS Enrolled Agent Rod Monger.
-Agent Monger holds doctorate, MBA and B.S. (economics) degrees and serves as professor of accounting at a private university.
-He is presently participating in the 2020-2021 Tax Bar Review as both a tutor and bar applicant.
-And while IRS Special Enrolled Agent Janean Kong serves as Research Associate for U.S. Tax Court Litigators.org., she will continue to help to administer general tutorial services as Master Tutor at TLI during the 2020-2021 Tax Bar Review.
+►Tutorial services for the 2020-2021 Tax Court Bar Review are free and managed by IRS Enrolled Agent Rod Monger.
+Agent Monger holds doctorate (accounting), MBA and B.S. (economics) degrees and serves as adjunct professor of accounting at a private university.
+He is presently participating in the 2020-2021 Tax Bar Review as both a tutor and applicant.
+And while IRS Special Enrolled Agent Janean Kong serves as Research Associate for U.S. Tax Court Litigators.org., she will help to administer general tutorial services as Master Tutor at TLI during the 2020-2021 Tax Court Bar Review.

 ►Questions related to academic programming, scheduling, events, registration, fees, and administrative matters should be directed to Michael Stuart, Program Director at the Tax Law Institute.